 According to the Bureau of Labor Statistics, PAs earn an average median salary of just over $104,000 as of 2017, the most recent year for which statistics are available.
 In the United States, close to 110,000 people like Houston, TX resident Anthony Simon hold PA-C certification from the NCCPA.
 PAs working full-time in specialty clinics may make more per year, while part-time PAs (about 20% of the PA workforce) will earn less.

 The Bureau of Labor Statistics indicates that the PA career path has a bright outlook, with employment in this crucial aspect of healthcare to grow faster than average for all occupations for the next 5-10 years.
+Becoming a PA can take individuals on a journey of discovery, giving them the tools and the techniques they need to become direct caregivers to patients across all walks of life.

 More great content from Physician Assistant Karl Simon coming soon.